onepub-dev/dcli/README.md

 See the online [gitbook](https://bsutton.gitbook.io/dcli/) for Dcli

-If you enjoyed DCli maybe you could help out with a sponsorship.
+If you enjoyed DCli maybe you could help out with a sponsorship or just bye me a coffee.

 [:heart: Sponsor Me](https://github.com/sponsors/bsutton)